QuEST-Kit/QuEST/README.md

 mpirun -np [NUMBER OF PROCESSES] ./demo [NUMBER OF QUBITS]
 ```
 To run on arcus-b, use the job submission script examples/mpiJob.sh

+Note that the API to the QUEST library is unchanged when running on multiple nodes.
+The template file basicTemplate.c
+is valid for both single and multi node environments.

 ## API Documentation